mikebrady/shairport-sync/INSTALL.md

 Do this until no more copies of `shairport-sync` are found.

 ### Remove Old Startup Scripts
-You should also remove the startup script files `/etc/systemd/system/shairport-sync.service` and `/etc/init.d/shairport-sync` if they exist – new ones will be installed in necessary.
+You should also remove the startup script files `/etc/systemd/system/shairport-sync.service` and `/etc/init.d/shairport-sync` if they exist – new ones will be installed if necessary.

 ### Reboot after Cleaning Up
-If you removed any installations of Shairport Sync or any of its startup script files in the last two steps, you should reboot.
+If you have removed any installations of Shairport Sync or any of its startup script files in the last two steps, you should reboot and continue.

 ### Build and Install
 Okay, now let's get the tools and sources for building and installing Shairport Sync.

 First, install the packages needed by Shairport Sync:
 ```
-# apt-get install build-essential git xmltoman autoconf automake libtool \
+# apt install -y build-essential git xmltoman autoconf automake libtool \
     libpopt-dev libconfig-dev libasound2-dev avahi-daemon libavahi-client-dev libssl-dev libsoxr-dev
 ```
-Next, download Shairport Sync, configure it, compile and install it:
+Next, download Shairport Sync, configure, compile and install it:
 ```
 $ git clone https://github.com/mikebrady/shairport-sync.git
 $ cd shairport-sync
 $ autoreconf -fi
 $ ./configure --sysconfdir=/etc --with-alsa --with-soxr --with-avahi --with-ssl=openssl --with-systemd
-$ make
+$ make -j4
 $ sudo make install
 ```
-By the way, the `autoreconf` step may take quite a while on a Raspberry Pi -- be patient!
+The `autoreconf` command may take quite a while to execute on a Raspberry Pi, so please be patient!

-Now to configure Shairport Sync.
+Now on to configuring Shairport Sync.
 Here are the important options for the Shairport Sync configuration file at `/etc/shairport-sync.conf`:
 ```
 // Sample Configuration File for Shairport Sync on a Raspberry Pi using the built-in audio DAC
 general =